cpratik711/SmartReplySample/README.md

 # SmartReplySample
-A Android application sample app for Google Smart Reply.
+An Android application sample app for Google Smart Reply.